 Rafael Villa '19

 Rafael Villa '19 is a pioneer in several new academic programs on campus.
-He will be the first student to graduate from SUNY Potsdam’s new arts management program this spring and he is also the first "auto-admit" student to be accepted into the M.S. in Management program—a new master’s program that offers auto admission to Potsdam undergraduate students with a GPA of 3.0 or higher.
+He is the first student to graduate from SUNY Potsdam’s new Arts Management B.A. program (spring 2019) and he is also the first "auto-admit" student to be accepted into the M.S. in Management program—a new master’s program that offers auto admission to Potsdam undergraduate students with a GPA of 3.0 or higher.

 Emma Simon '12